-The Japan Africa Dream Scholarship (JADS) Program 2019/2020 is now open for applications.
-The Japan Africa Dream Scholarship (JADS) Program is a capacity building project by the AfDB and Japan which was initiated in 2017 with the aim of providing two-year scholarship awards to highly achieving African graduate students to enable them to undergo post-graduate studies (i.e. a two-year Master’s degree program) in selected priority development areas on the continent and Japan.
+Applications are open for the Japan Africa Dream Scholarship (JADS) Program 2021/2022.
+The JADS Program is a capacity building project by the AfDB and Japan which was initiated in 2017 with the aim of providing two-year scholarship awards to highly achieving African graduate students to enable them to undergo post-graduate studies (i.e. a two-year Master’s degree program) in selected priority development areas on the continent and Japan.

 The JADS Scholarship provides the recipient with the following benefits: